FelixHeinrich/MIDESP/README.md

 Genotype and phenotype data needs to be in the `tped` and `tfam` format used by [PLINK](https://www.cog-genomics.org/plink/1.9/formats).

-The program will create two files:
+The program by default will create two files:

 - `outputfile.sigSNPs` which contains a list of the SNPs that were found as being strongly associated to the phenotype along with their entropy and the mutual information between the SNP and the phenotype
 - `outputfile.epi` which contains a list of the top SNP pairs that show the strongest association to the phenotype along with the mutual information between the SNP pair and the phenotype and the mutual information corrected through application of the APC theorem

+For datasets with a small number of SNPs (e.g. < 5,000) it is recommended to deactivate APC with the optional parameter `-noapc`.

 ## Requirements